Waterfall Chart in Power BI

 Sort the Power BI Waterfall Chart

-To do this, click on the … (3 dots) on the top right corner, and select the Left corner of the Sort By Profit option, as we have shown below.
+To do this, click on the … (3 dots) in the top right corner and select the Sort By Profit option’s Left corner, as shown below.

 Sort by Field 9